 for immediate release:

-The new recording combines her past sonic explorations — folk, americana, trip hop, and pop — into a beautifully dark and deeply introspective recording that is as lush as it is intimate.
-Funded through pre-purchases and house concerts, Crossfire is a self-released labor of love that celebrates her community, maiden voyage as self-producer, and is possibly her most compelling collection of songs to date.
+Beginning in August of 2021, Stephanie digitally released one single per month, with the final single, “Dead Voices” coinciding with the show on May 6th, making the album available in full for the first time.
+Crossfire, combines her past sonic explorations — folk, Americana, trip hop, and pop — into a beautifully dark and deeply introspective recording that is as lush as it is intimate.
+Funded through pre-purchases and house concerts, the recording is a self-released labor of love that celebrates her community, maiden voyage as self-producer, and is possibly her most compelling collection of songs to date.

 More about Crossfire: